runcom/docker/docs/man/docker-create.1.md

                                'bridge': creates a new network stack for the container on the docker bridge 'none': no networking for this container
                                'container:<name|id>': reuses another container network stack
+                               'ns:<path>': reuses another process network stack.
+Path to an existing network namespace file.
+If the path is not absolute, the path is considered to be relative to the namespace path of the init process.
                                'host': use the host network stack inside the container.
 Note: the host mode gives the container full access to local system services such as D-bus and is therefore considered insecure.

 **-P**, **--publish-all**=*true*|*false*